ericmcbride/wufei/README.md

 FLAGS:
         --color       Pods for the logs will appear in color in your terminal -f, --file        Record the logs to a file.
-Note: Logs will not appear in stdout -h, --help        Prints help information
+Note: Logs will not appear in stdout --gather      Dont follow the logs, but gather all of them at once -h, --help        Prints help information
         --previous    Grab previous logs
         --update      Runs an informer, that will add new pods to the tailed logs